India is open to international tourism

 Occasionally, airlines can put some seats on sale to fill the remaining seats, but these are for unusual times and unpopular places.
 Popular destinations and dates around peak travel times tend to sell out quickly.

 Planning ahead is key to securing a good deal on your flight.
 Last-minute flight deals are hard to come by, so as soon as you have a tentative travel timeline, book your flight.
 The earlier you book, the more likely you are to save money.
-If you are looking for a good deal, the best time to book your flight to Delhi is around 60-90 days before the departure date.
+If you are looking for a good deal, the best time to book your flight to Delhi is 2-8 months before the takeoff.

-Most domestic routes in India are operated by local airlines.
-When traveling to popular tourist destinations such as Mumbai, Goa, Bangalore, Jaipur, Hyderabad, Chennai, Kolkata, Kochi, and Varanasi from New Delhi Airport, you’ll be flying with one of these domestic air transport companies: Air India, Air India Express, IndiGo, Vistara, SpiceJet, Go First, and AirAsia India.
-In most cases, it is the best (the fastest, the most convenient, and the cheapest) way to travel around the country.
+Most domestic routes in India are operated by local carriers.
+When traveling to popular tourist destinations such as Mumbai, Bengaluru, Goa, Hyderabad, Chennai, Hyderabad, Kolkata from New Delhi Airport, you’ll likely fly with one of these domestic airlines: Air India, Air India Express, IndiGo, Vistara, SpiceJet, Go First, and AirAsia India.

 Flights to Delhi from Australia and New Zealand

 - Australia and New Zealand are well-connected with popular Asian destinations, including Delhi.
-In addition to domestic airlines – Qantas, Jetstar Airways, Virgin Australia, and Air New Zealand – routes from Australia/New Zealand to Asia are operated by large regional carriers such as ANA, Emirates, Etihad, Fiji Airways, Japan Airlines, Qatar Airways, and Singapore Airlines.
+In addition to domestic airlines – Qantas, Jetstar Airways, Virgin Australia, and Air New Zealand – routes from Australasia to Asia are operated by large international carriers such as ANA, Emirates, Cathay Pacific, Garuda Indonesia, Japan Airlines, Korean Air, Malaysia Airlines, Philippine Airlines, Qatar Airways, Singapore Airlines, and Thai Airways.

 , BrisbaneBNE